ueberdosis/tiptap-ui-components/README.md

 # Tiptap UI Components

 This repository contains a collection of UI Components, templates, and primitives designed specifically for integration with Tiptap, a headless and modular rich text editor.

+It also includes a CLI tool to quickly install any component from the UI Components library.

-Components simplify the creation of rich editing experiences, providing prebuilt, customizable UI elements.
+UI Components and Templates help you create a rich text editor from scratch by providing prebuilt and customizable UI elements.

 ## Getting Started